tariqjamel/Flutter-Chat-Bot/README.md

-# Ask Gemini - A Flutter AI Chat Application
+# A Flutter AI Chat Application

-Ask Gemini is an AI-powered chatbot application built with Flutter.
+This is an AI-powered chatbot application built with Flutter.
 It integrates speech-to-text, text-to-speech, and image-based interaction features to allow users to communicate with a conversational AI called Gemini.
 Users can either type messages, speak directly, or send images to the chatbot to receive meaningful responses.

 ## Features